She Renovates Episode 135: How To Write A Scope Of Work For Renovation

 It is important to note that you only need to take responsibility for the scopes of work for If you are project managing trades directly as we do in our typical cosmetic plus renovation.
 If you are engaging a builder to manage your whole renovation then the scopes are the builders responsibility.

-A scope of work for renovation is a written account of the tasks that you require each trade to complete on your project and an outline of your rules of engagement.
+A renovation scope of work is a written account of the tasks that you require each trade to complete on your project and an outline of your rules of engagement.
 It forms the basis of your tendering process and ensures that the majority work that needs to be done to complete the project is covered by the trade quotes.

 Technically the scope of work should form part of the contract along with the specifications, plans and approval documents.